Free, National, and 24-Hour Narcotics Hotline Numbers and Resources

 - How do I know if I need help?

 - What types of treatment are available for co-occurring disorders (if you are dealing with a mental health disorder as well as an addiction to narcotics)?

 - What are the next steps in getting help for a narcotics addiction or drug dependence?

 - Are there community programs I can look into while I wait for treatment?

-Remember, the operator on the other end might have questions for you as well.
+Remember, the operator might have questions for you as well.
 For example, if you call a drug or alcohol rehab center or a hotline specializing in locating treatment options, you may be asked questions like:

 - When can you start treatment?